 Get Help Becoming a U.S. Citizen at The Seattle Public Library

 Library events and programs are free and everyone is welcome.
+Registration is required in class.
 Parking is available in the Central Library garage at the regular rates on weekdays.

-The classes will cover all aspects of the citizenship test, including U.S. history and civics, reading and writing practice, and the questions covered on the Application for Naturalization (Form N-400).
+The class will cover all aspects of the citizenship test, including U.S. history and civics, reading and writing practice, and the questions covered on the Application for Naturalization (Form N-400).